 11. Fake Built Ins

 If you think about some of the more charming elements of older homes, one thing inevitably comes to mind: built-ins.
-You can upgrade your wall niche to beautiful built-ins by adding shelves and other purposeful storage.
-By painting everything the same color, you can effectively recreate a built-in without a huge undertaking.
+You can upgrade your wall niche to beautiful built-ins by adding shelves, strip lights and other purposeful storage.
+By having everything the same color and texture, you can effectively recreate a built-in without a huge undertaking.

-Use this time to think about what would be the best for your family and let your imagination run wild!
+Use this time to think about what would be the best for your family and let your imagination run wild…!
 These fake built-ins can turn into a faux mudroom, or, if you’ve got some scholars in the family, a cute reading nook with bookshelves above.
-Built-ins are more than shelves, so really dream big to make this space the most effective it can be.
+Built-ins are more than shelves and photographs, so really dream big to make this space the most effective it can be.

 12. Fill in the Wall Niche with Furniture

-If you are able, an excellent way to mix function and design with your wall niche is to add a piece of furniture.
+If you are able, an excellent way to mix function and design with your wall niche is to add a piece of furniture like small freezer compartment with a drawer and open shelves.
 The size of your niche may change the course you take, but no matter what, great furniture can elevate your niche into something more.